 How Long Do You Have to Return a Used Car in Louisiana?

-Additionally, if there was an issue discovered after purchasing a used car in Louisiana that renders it unsafe or unfit for use on public roads, then sellers are required by law to provide a full refund or repair under certain circumstances.
+Additionally, if there was an issue discovered after purchasing a used car in Louisiana that renders it unsafe or unfit for use on public roads.
+The seller is required by law to provide a full refund or repair under certain circumstances.

 Does Louisiana Lemon Law Apply to Private Sales?

 No, the Louisiana Lemon Law does not apply to private sales.
-This is because the law applies only to vehicles purchased from a licensed dealer, and it must be within one year of purchase or 18,000 miles.
+This is because the law applies only to vehicles purchased from a licensed dealer, and it must be within one year of purchase or 18,000 miles (28,968.19 km).

 The lemon law also only applies to new cars that have substantial defects which substantially reduce the value or impair its use or safety.